PetoLau/GenClust/README.md

 # ParallelGenClust

-This is repository with source codes and datasets for the paper "*Suitability of Parallel Genetic Algorithm in Model-Based Gaussian Cluster Analysis*".
+This is the repository with source codes and datasets for the paper "*Suitability of Parallel Genetic Algorithm in Model-Based Gaussian Cluster Analysis*".

 In the folder *Impl of clus alg* are located source codes and tutorials of used clustering algorithms.